 Toktogul reservoir has been a popular destination for Kara-Kul, Toktogul town and other nearby towns’ residents ever since it was built.
 Families and friends gather for summer weekends to swim and have a picnic at the refreshing reservoir.
 The water temperature of the reservoir reaches 28 degrees during August.

 You can stay there even overnight, put up a tent, catch the fish (make sure to find out first about the possible permission requirements), and enjoy the wildlife on the beach of the reservoir or visit the nearest cafes.
 The cafes around the lake are famous for their deep-fried fresh.
-Toktogul reservoir belongs to the Jalalabad region along with the more famous destinations of Arslanbob further to the South and Sary-Chelek which is located about 140 km to the North.
+Toktogul reservoir belongs to the Jalalabad region along with the more famous destinations of Arslanbob further to the south and Sary-Chelek which is located about 140 km northwest from southern part of Toktogul.

 Sights near Toktogul Reservoir